TO FULLY ENJOY THIS STORY, READ PART 1 HERE

 “Anyway, I came to pick up my charger.
 I called you but your phone was switched off.
 I also wanted to make sure you’re not dead.”

 “Haha…very funny.”
-(Damilola said sarcastically while still holding on to his chest which is still beating hard from the earlier shock).
+(Damilola said sarcastically while still holding on to his chest which was still beating hard from the scare).

 “Seriously, how secure do you feel to leave your main and bedroom door unlocked?”